paulrodriguez/countdown-timer/README.md

 ## Usage
 importing the component
 ```
-import * as CountdownTimer from \'countdown-timer\'
+import * as CountdownTimer from 'countdown-timer'
 ```

 Basic component